Invisible Languages of the LLM Universe: Results

 \subsection{Validation Through Existing Research}

-Our empirical findings align with and extend prior fragmented observations. \citet{kornai2013digital} established that only 5\% of languages will achieve meaningful digital vitality, identifying digital extinction as independent from offline endangerment.
-Our four-category framework provides the theoretical structure Kornai's work anticipated but did not fully develop: Digital Echoes exemplify his observation that archived languages can be digitally present without living use; Invisible Giants demonstrate his insight that lack of Wikipedia presence predicts inability to digitally ascend.
+Our empirical results both corroborate and refine prior, largely fragmentary, observations. \citet{kornai2013digital} estimated that only 5\% of the world’s languages are likely to attain substantive digital vitality and argued that digital extinction proceeds largely independently of offline endangerment trajectories.
+The four-category framework we propose supplies the theoretical architecture that Kornai’s analysis implicitly called for.
+In particular, Digital Echoes operationalize his claim that languages preserved in archival resources may exhibit a form of digital presence without corresponding contemporary communicative use, while Invisible Giants instantiate his finding that absence from Wikipedia is a strong predictor of a language’s inability to attain higher levels of digital presence.

-\citet{simons2022assessing} measured digital language support across 143 platforms, finding only 33 languages (0.4\%) achieve full capabilities.
-Their methodology focused on technical infrastructure (encoding, fonts, keyboards); our framework adds the vitality dimension, revealing that infrastructure availability does not guarantee usage.
-Some Stronghold languages have infrastructure and active communities; Invisible Giants may have infrastructure but minimal content; Fading Voices lack both.
+\citet{simons2022assessing} conducted a large-scale assessment of digital language support across 143 platforms and found that only 33 languages (0.4\%) attained full functional capabilities.
+While their methodology primarily emphasizes the dimension of technical infrastructure support, our framework introduces an additional vitality perspective, demonstrating that the mere availability of infrastructure does not ensure actual language use.
+Within our typology, some Stronghold languages exhibit both robust infrastructure and active user communities; Invisible Giants may possess comparable infrastructural provision yet display minimal content production; and Fading Voices are characterized by the absence of both adequate infrastructure and sustained usage.

-The pattern of 27\% Invisible Giants validates warnings from \citet{bender2021dangers} that LLM training data scarcity for most languages is not incidental but structural.
-Their "stochastic parrots" critique -- that LLMs encode biases at scale without understanding -- becomes more urgent when we quantify precisely which 27\% of demographically robust languages are systematically excluded from training.
+The distributional pattern characterized as the 27\% Invisible Giants empirically substantiates the concerns articulated by \citet{bender2021dangers}, namely that the paucity of LLM training data for the majority of the world’s languages is not accidental but structurally embedded in current data collection and curation pipelines.
+The `stochastic parrots' critique -- according to which LLMs reproduce and amplify biases at scale without genuine understanding -- acquires heightened significance when we quantify which specific 27\% of demographically robust languages are systematically marginalized or omitted from training corpora.